 The Pain Medicine fellowship exposes fellows to all aspects of pain management, including psychiatry, anesthesia and neurology perspectives in adult and pediatric patients and in end-of-life care.

 Our Breast Imaging Fellowship trains radiologists to use cutting-edge diagnostic and interventional techniques in breast imaging and cancer detection.

 The Surgical Critical Care program trains fellows in the management and overall care of critically injured and acutely ill surgical patients.

 The Vascular Surgery division performs more than 9,000 operations annually, giving a fellow the potential to serve as the primary surgeon in over 500 cases per year.

-Endourology, Laparoscopic and Robotic Surgery fellows are exposed to percutaneous/ureteroscopy, laparoscopic/robotic radical prostatectomy and the full range of laparoscopic kidney surgery.
+Our one-year Endourology, Laparoscopic and Robotic Surgery fellows are exposed to percutaneous/ureteroscopy, laparoscopic/robotic radical prostatectomy and a range of laparoscopic kidney surgeries.